August 29, 2021

 – Create add-ons, such as “we'll also do X” or we can add “this to our package.”
 These can be great closing tactics to give someone something extra and make them feel like their purchase was worth it.

 While there is a place for hourly work or digging into details to work out project costs, one of the most important lessons I've learned with my agency is to turn all my services into productized packages.
 Where instead of trying to work out every detail of the services I'm going to provide before estimating, I've got a package that should cover the overall scope of what we'll be doing for a client.

 So for example, if someone wants a custom WordPress theme designed and built from the ground up, I have a base cost for that.

 If someone requires monthly maintenance, I have those prices ready to deploy based on the tiers I use.

-We have a conversation, I identify what type of project it is and can usually deliver the estimate right on the call.
-At the very least I can provide the base cost, ballpark and leave it open to increasing that through add-ons or additional rounds of ‘discovery'.
+We have a conversation, I identify what type of project it is, and can usually deliver the estimate right on the call.
+At the very least I can provide the base cost, and ballpark, and leave it open to increasing that through add-ons or additional rounds of ‘discovery'.